sebnitu/vrembem/docs/_packages/level.md

 ## Level

-The most basic imlementation of the level component consists of the `level` container with any number of children.
+The most basic implementation of the level component consists of the `level` container with any number of children.
 Layout styles are applied to the direct children of the level component using the `> *` selector.

 {% include demo_open.html %}
 <div class="level">